brilliantlabsAR/docs/micropython/micropython.md

 ### `builtins`

-> Minimal MicroPython [built in functions](https://docs.micropython.org/en/latest/library/gc.html) are supported along with the additional features listed below.
+> The majority of [built in functions](https://docs.micropython.org/en/latest/library/builtins.html) are supported, along with some extended features below.
+Some less important features are not included to save on space for other things.
+If you feel we've missed something, [create an issue](https://github.com/Itsbrilliantlabs/monocle-micropython/issues) on our GitHub, and we'll try to add it.

 | Members | Description |
 |:--------|:------------|